Jonesey13/TF-8-Player/README.md

 If everything is setup correctly, you should be able to just run Create8PlayerMod and this will build both Mod.dll and Patcher.exe

 # Known Issues / Limitations
-* The Amaranth and Cataclysm are not currently patched (Only one level half-works to prevent the game form crashing).
+* The Amaranth and Cataclysm are not currently patched (Only one level half-works to prevent the game from crashing).
 * You cannot have 4 players on a team.
 Don't even try!
 The game will crash.
 You'll have to patch your own levels to make this work!
 * The text and awards are too large on the results screen. (this is tricky to fix because of the limitations of the modding framework / Mono.Cecil but I aim to fix it asap)
 * Same goes for the big color rectangles that appear when selecting characters